ra559/cis106/_week_report/wr2.md

 > Since you already completed lab2, the remaining of the work in this course will be completed inside the virtual machine.
 Windows/MacOS will not be used for the remaining of the course!!! <b style="color: red">PLEASE DO NOT EDIT OR UPLOAD FILES TO GITHUB VIA THE WEBSITE. </b>You must use VS Code Terminal to commit and push to your repository.
 If you decide to ignore this.
 You are on your own.
 If you don't understand, please ask!
 > This report can only be completed after lab 2!

-1. If you have not done so, Create a folder inside the `weekReports` folder called `wr2`.
+1. If you have not done so, create a folder inside the `weekReports` folder called `wr2`.
 You probably did this already during lab 2.
 2. Open the `cis106` folder in VS Code
 3. Inside the `wr2` folder, create a file called `wr2.md`
 4. Add a link to your notes and lab2 markdown files in github.